We believe everyone should be able to access hearing aids if they need them.

 You can help us to grow the Hearing Aid Fund.
 By giving this Christmas, you’ll be enabling people in our community to hear sounds they’ve been missing out on.
 Sounds like their baby’s or grandchild’s first words, their children’s voices, and conversations with their loved ones.

-New grant applications reopen in January 2021, and we hope to give away 100 grants to help New Zealanders to access the hearing aids they desperately need.
+We hope to give away 100 grants to help New Zealanders to access the hearing aids they desperately need.